-RECOMMENDATION: Adopt Resolution No. 2021-0119, ratifying one year extension agreements between the Authority and California Teamsters Local 911 for Facilities Maintenance, Operations, & Crafts; Airport Traffic Officers; and General Supervisors Units effective October 1, 2021 through September 30, 2022.
+RECOMMENDATION: Adopt Resolution No. 2021-0119, ratifying: (1) one year extension agreements between the Authority and California Teamsters Local 911 for Facilities Maintenance, Operations, & Crafts; Airport Traffic Officers; and General Supervisor Units, effective October 1, 2021 through September 30, 2022; (2) a two percent general wage increase for all three bargaining units; and (3) a fifty cent per hour increase in the night shift differential for the swing and graveyard shifts for all three bargaining units.